0gga/AsyncNFCServer/readme.md

 >>### **Syntax**<br>
 >>
 >>_**To make the CLI commands parseable, they must be syntactically correct:**_
->>CLI command arguments must always be seperated by a single space,
+>>CLI command arguments must always be separated by a single space,
 >>and must never have any trailing spaces:
 >>`newUser john 3`
 >>